Platzhalten/Wolvlist/README.md

 ## branches
 There are usually 2 branches, the Master and the dev branch.

-The Master branch should always work, the dev branch should also work, but with more errors and unfinished features
+The Master branch should always work, the dev branch should also work, but with unfinished features and errors